If your holiday marketing strategy doesn’t already include a strategy for Giving Tuesday, it’s time to create one.

-- Launch your messaging across channels (social, email, SMS, and push).
-As a key date in the holiday calendar, Giving Tuesday presents an opportunity for message amplification.
+- Launch your messaging across channels.
+This includes social media, email, SMS, and push, amongst others.
+As a key date on the holiday calendar, Giving Tuesday presents an opportunity for message amplification.

-- Reference the date by name.
+- Reference the day by name.
 Giving Tuesday or #GivingTuesday should be referenced with prominence.

 - Tell your story.
-Your readers will be motivated by understanding how someone was affected by the cause, rather than focusing on facts and statistics.
+Motivate your readers with storytelling about someone affected by the cause, rather than just focusing on facts and statistics.

-Many of today’s businesses do more than just sell products and services.
+Many businesses and organizations do more than just sell products and services.
 They have a commitment to their community and corporate social responsibility.
-Giving Tuesday serves as an opportunity to talk about those things that matter to your organization.
-It is very likely that they will also matter to your customer base.
-With an estimated $400 million donated in the U.S. on Giving Tuesday in 2018, the power of #GivingTuesday2019 is poised to break new records.
+Giving Tuesday is an opportunity to talk about the local and global issues that matter most to your organization.
+It’s very likely that those same issues will also matter to your customer base.
 Will you join the cause?